 - play kitchen paired with a bin that has old pots, pans, utensils, wooden blocks, and weird bottles, etc. that I rotate in and out of the kitchen

-- about a dozen handmedown stuffed animals* inclusive of odd, new ones
+- about a dozen stuffed animals (new and old)

-- two babies and play cloth diapers, blankets and my sister-in-law’s old toy cradle
+- two babies and play cloth diapers and blankets

 Too many toys mean they are not learning to play imaginatively either.Claire Lerner via “The Fewer Toys Children Have, The More They Play“

 A few tips to keep the toys in your house easy on the planet, easy on your budget and easy to do so you’re not overwhelmed by busy-work and playthings:

 - talk to your family.
 If you all do present-giving, then ask that they be limited to:

 - paying for extra-curricular activities (i.e. swimming lessons)

 - upgrading clothes (we often give the grandparents lists of what we’re on the hunt for so when they pop into thrift stores, they can be on the lookout)

 - used or handmedown toys or books (that’s how we got a lot of our items above)